 Executive Leadership Institute for College Opportunity Professionals

 Since 2017, COE has partnered with a highly selective institution to host upcoming leaders of its state and, as appropriate, regional affiliate associations for a four-day Executive Leadership Institute.

-- Increasing and leveraging social capital on college campuses
+- Increasing and leveraging strategic capital on college campuses; and

 At the same time, the Executive Leadership Institute provides the host institution with the opportunity to showcase its financial and non-financial offerings that support the enrollment, retention, and graduation of the students that these college access and success professionals serve.

 The first Executive Leadership Institute took place at Princeton University in 2017.
 The second event took place at Cornell University in 2018.
 In 2019, Yale University hosted the Executive Leadership Institute.
 After a brief pause during the pandemic, the University of Kansas and Princeton University hosted two cohorts of state leaders in the fall of 2022.